danog/MadelineProtoDocs/docs/docs/UPDATES.md

     /**
      * @var int|string Username or ID of bot admin
      */
-    const ADMIN = "danogentili"; // !!!
+    const ADMIN = "@me"; // !!!
 Change this to your username !!!

     /**
      * List of properties automatically stored in database (MySQL, Postgres, redis or memory).